gopasspw/gopass/docs/commands/show.md

 # `show` command

-This `show` command is the most important and most frequently used command.
+The `show` command is the most important and most frequently used command.
 It allows displaying and copying the content of the secrets managed by gopass.

 ## Synopsis